FULL-TIME | WINNIPEG LOCATIONS DENAF-CT Dental Assisting

 • High school graduation is not required, but you must have successfully completed or be enrolled in one credit in each of the following courses:

-• Successful completion of one credit of Grade 11 Applied Math 30S or Pre-Calculus Math 30S is strongly recommended
+• Grade 11 Applied Math (30S) or Pre-Calculus Math (30S) is not required but is strongly recommended

 • If you provide proof of enrolment at time of application, your official final grades indicating successful completion must be submitted by July 15 for fall enrolment or by the deadline specified in your admission letter